JCMSK/guidelines-obsolete/README.md

   - Keyword `Inputs:` followed by a list of inputs.
 For each input, description of what it is, followed by the type `(type: type_of_input)`
   - Keyword `Outputs:` followed by a list of outputs.
 For each output, description of what it is, followed by the type `(type: type_of_output)`
 - *Why is this important?*
-  These comments decleared using triple double quotes (`"""`) are called *docstrings*.
+  These comments decleared in between triple double quotes (`"""`) are called *docstrings*.
 And they are used:
   - By users to know what the function does by typing `help (my_function)`.
 For example:
     `help(my_function)`
     returns: